Probate Application Australian Capital Territory

 Probate in the Australian Capital Territory can be daunting for many people, especially considering the strict requirements of the Supreme Court and the various procedural aspects involved.
 Leave the challenging paperwork and processes to Probate Consultants and mitigate the risk of a requisition (questions raised by the Court).
 As Australia’s highest-rated Probate service we make the application process easy, fast and personal.

 Contact us today for a Free Consultation – there are no time limits and never any obligations.
 We will assess your situation thoroughly and provide you with all the information you need to make the right choice for you and your family.

 Fast, Affordable & Easy – why choose Probate Consultants in the ACT?

 At Probate Consultants we have a straightforward, streamlined application process that makes obtaining Grants of Probate and Letters of Administration in the ACT quick and simple.

-Thomas, is an experienced lawyer who understood first-hand the challenges faced by those required to apply for Probate and Letters of Administration when his grandfather passed away.
+Thomas is an Australian lawyer (non-practising) who understood first-hand the challenges faced by those required to apply for Probate and Letters of Administration when his grandfather passed away.
 He was deeply affected after seeing his grandmother struggle with high fees, lack of transparency and a complicated application process.

 From this experience, the foundations of Probate Consultants emerged, and this special business was founded with the mission of creating a seamless and affordable Probate and Letters of Administration application process for everyone in Australia.